LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 conditions.
-In particular, if your Prolog compiler does not support a ``read_term/3`` built-in predicate compliant with the ISO Prolog Standard definition, then the current version of the Logtalk compiler may not be able to detect misspell variables in your source code.
+In particular, if your Prolog compiler does not support a ``read_term/3`` built-in predicate compliant with the ISO Prolog Standard definition, then the current version of the Logtalk compiler may not be able to detect misspelled variables in your source code.

 .. _programming_style: